ArcBlock/abtnode-docs/src/deployment/from-aws-ami/index.md

 ## 6. Config Storage

-For non-production workloads, a small root disk (10GB) is okay, but if you plan run your node in production or to start ArcBlock-powered chains, we recommend that you use a larger drive. _Note, note that Blocklet Server stores all data on the root disk by default, but you can change this behavior._
+For non-production workloads, a small root disk (10GB) is okay, but if you plan run your node in production or to start ArcBlock-powered chains, we recommend that you use a larger drive. _Note, note that Blocklet Stores all data on the root disk by default, but you can change this behavior._

 ![](./images/6-storage.png)